INESFRANCOIS/Assignment2.zip/README.md

 ### Content

-In this website, you will find my independant project "Tracking biological weapon fallout" performed from october to december 2020 for the second assessment of the module Programinig for Social Science during my first year in integrated MSc and PhD Data Analytics and Society
+In this website, you will find my independant project "Tracking biological weapon fallout" performed from october to december 2020 for the second assessment of the module Programinig for Social Science during my first year in integrated MSc and PhD Data Analytics and Society.

 Project:
 It is an awful day in Data city,  someone lets off a biological weapon on top of a building with bacteria which are deadly on contact.
 The aim of this